Bike share

 Image: credit Lime

 Share bikes are a service where bicycles are made available to individuals on a short-term basis for a small cost.
 Share bikes must be unlocked, usually via an app, to be used.
-The service is a sustainable transport option which supports people in travelling to and from transportation hubs and to their final destination.

 Share bikes are either docked or dockless services.
 All share bikes in Waverley are dockless.